esl/MongooseIM/doc/configuration/listen.md

 Interface for external services acting as XMPP components ([XEP-0114: Jabber Component Protocol](http://xmpp.org/extensions/xep-0114.html)), enabling communication between MongooseIM and external services over the XMPP network.
 The recommended port number for a component listener is 8888.

 According to [XEP-0114: Jabber Component Protocol](http://xmpp.org/extensions/xep-0114.html) the component's hostname should be given in the <stream:stream> element.

+!!! warning
+    This interface does not support [dynamic domains](../configuration/general.md#generalhost_types).
+    Do not use them both at the same time.

 ### `listen.service.access`
 * **Syntax:** string, rule name or `"all"`